-In the United Kingdom, this electronic transmission and the Prospectus are addressed to and directed only at: (i) persons who have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order"); (ii) persons who are high net worth entities falling within Article 49(2)(a) to (d) of the Order; or (iii) other persons to whom they may otherwise lawfully be communicated (all such persons together being referred to as "relevant persons").
-This electronic transmission and the Prospectus must not be acted on or relied on in the United Kingdom by persons who are not relevant persons.
-Any investment or investment activity to which this electronic transmission and the Prospectus relate is available only to relevant persons in the United Kingdom and will be engaged in only with such persons.
+In the United Kingdom, this electronic transmission and this Base Prospectus are addressed to and directed only at: (i) persons who have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order"); (ii) persons who are high net worth entities falling within Article 49(2)(a) to (d) of the Order; or (iii) other persons to whom they may otherwise lawfully be communicated (all such persons together being referred to as "relevant persons").
+This electronic transmission and this Base Prospectus must not be acted on or relied on in the United Kingdom by persons who are not relevant persons.
+Any investment or investment activity to which this electronic transmission and this Base Prospectus relate is available only to relevant persons in the United Kingdom and will be engaged in only with such persons.

-This Prospectus has been sent to you in an electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently none of Thames Water Utilities Finance plc or Banco Santander, S.A., Barclays Bank PLC, BNP Paribas, Commonwealth Bank of Australia (ABN 48 123 123 124), HSBC Bank plc, J.P.
+This Base Prospectus has been sent to you in an electronic form.
+You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently none of Thames Water Utilities Finance plc or Banco Santander, S.A., Bank of China Limited, London Branch, Barclays Bank PLC, BNP Paribas, Commonwealth Bank of Australia (ABN 48 123 123 124), HSBC Bank plc, J.P.
 Morgan Securities plc, Lloyds Bank Corporate Markets plc, Morgan Stanley & Co.
-International plc, MUFG Securities EMEA plc, National Australia Bank Limited (ABN 12 004 044 937), NatWest Markets Plc, RBC Europe Limited, Scotiabank Europe plc, SMBC Nikko Capital Markets Limited, Société Générale (nor any person who controls any of them respectively nor any director, officer, employee, representative nor agent of any of them respectively nor affiliate of any such person) accepts any liability or responsibility whatsoever in respect of any difference or discrepancy between the prospectus distributed to you in electronic format and the and the hard copy version available to you on request from the Issuer, the Guarantors, the Arranger and the Dealers.
+International plc, MUFG Securities EMEA plc, National Australia Bank Limited (ABN 12 004 044 937), NatWest Markets Plc, RBC Europe Limited, Scotiabank Europe plc, Skandinaviska Enskilda Banken AB (publ) or SMBC Nikko Capital Markets Limited (nor any person who controls any of them respectively nor any director, officer, employee, representative nor agent of any of them respectively nor affiliate of any such person) accepts any liability or responsibility whatsoever in respect of any difference or discrepancy between this Base Prospectus distributed to you in electronic format and the hard copy version available to you on request from the Issuer, the Guarantors, the Arranger and the Dealers.

-If you receive this Prospectus by email, you should not reply by email to this announcement, and you may not purchase any securities by doing so.
+If you receive this Base Prospectus by email, you should not reply by email to this announcement, and you may not purchase any securities by doing so.

-If you receive this Prospectus by email, your use of this email is at your own risk and it is your responsibility to take precautions to ensure that it is free from viruses and other items of a destructive nature.
+If you receive this Base Prospectus by email, your use of this email is at your own risk and it is your responsibility to take precautions to ensure that it is free from viruses and other items of a destructive nature.